MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

    source $HOME/zsh-autoswitch-virtualenv/autoswitch_virtualenv.plugin.zsh

-Pipenv Integration
+Pipenv and Poetry Integration
 ------------------

-This plugin will also detect and auto activate virtualenvs made with ``pipenv``.
+This plugin will also detect and auto activate virtualenvs made with ``pipenv`` or ``poetry``.
+No action needs to be performed in projects where a poetry/pipenv project has already been setup.

 Commands
 --------